anapaulagomes/step/tests/fixtures/manual_deploy.md

 # Deploy 🚀

-Currently, our deploy is executed by a human being.
+Currently, our deployment is executed by a human being.
 Fear not, this is a step-by-step to guide you through it.
 Ready?